Test your knowledge and awareness about immunizations.

 True.
 Many infectious diseases that once were common in this country are now under control because of vaccines.
-Immunizing your children is the best way of protecting them from some infectious diseases.
-Adolescents between ages 11 and 13 need the additional protection that immunizations provide.
+Immunizing children is the best way of protecting them from many infectious diseases.
+Children and adolescents between ages 11 and 13 need the additional protection that immunizations provide.
 Booster shots continue to help protect them against diseases for which they were immunized as infants or young children.

 False.
-In most cases, vaccines cause no side effects, or only mild reactions such as fever or soreness at the injection site.
+In most cases, vaccines have no side effects or cause only mild reactions, such as fever or soreness at the injection site.
 Very rarely, people experience more serious side effects, like allergic reactions.
 Severe reactions to vaccines occur so rarely that the risk is usually difficult to calculate.

-3. Meningococcal vaccine is recommended only for children ages 11 and 12 and for unvaccinated adolescents entering high school.
+4. The meningococcal vaccine is only recommended for children ages 11 and 12 and for unvaccinated adolescents entering high school.

-4. Immunizations are equally important for adults; reports show that each year, approximately 43,000 adults die from preventable diseases.
+5. Immunizations are equally important for adults; reports show that adults are under-immunized.

-6. Flu vaccine is the best way of preventing infection with the flu virus and the complications associated with it.
+7. The flu vaccine is the best way to prevent infection with the flu virus and the complications associated with it.

 True.
 The best way to prevent infection with the flu virus is by getting a flu vaccination each fall.
-Please discuss your individual needs for vaccination with your health care provider.
+Please discuss your individual vaccination needs with your health care provider.

-7. Flu symptoms include: fever (usually high), runny or stuffy nose, headache, sore throat, muscle aches, extreme fatigue, dry cough, nausea, vomiting, and diarrhea which is more common in children than adults.
+8. Flu symptoms include: fever (usually high), runny or stuffy nose, headache, sore throat, muscle aches, extreme fatigue, dry cough, nausea, vomiting, and diarrhea, (which is more common in children than adults).

-8. The flu vaccine is only recommended only for people at high risk for complications from the flu.
+9. The flu vaccine is only recommended for people at high risk for complications from the flu.

 False.
 Discuss your individual needs with your health care provider.
-In general, everyone 6 months of age and older should get vaccinated against the flu as soon as the 2010-2011 season vaccine is available.
+In general, everyone 6 months of age and older should get vaccinated against the 2014 – 2015 flu.

 This information was gathered from CDC.gov